Conferences and Training

 Details of Autumn REQM Network meetings are available here.

 Your first point of contact for information about Courses and Conferences is Jacqui Studd.

 Please click here to see outline details of courses planned for the Autumn 2017 and Spring 2018 terms.

 Our 2017 conference is on Thursday 2 November

-A full programme is being planned with a keynote presentation from The Church of England Foundation for Educational Leadership (Andy Wolfe).
+A full programme for this year's conference is available here.
+There will be a keynote presentation from The Church of England Foundation for Educational Leadership (Andy Wolfe).
 Representatives from Fischy Music and Christian Aid will also be speaking.
 Several local Headteachers are also geared-up to speak about examples of best practice in their schools.